ykdojo/editdojo/README.md

 python manage.py runserver
 ```

-8. Start the application opening the link shown in your terminal on a browser.
+7. Start the application opening the link shown in your terminal on a browser.

-9. Set up django-allauth.
+8. Set up django-allauth.
 - First, register for a Twitter developer account.
 - Then, run ``python manage.py createsuperuser`` to create an admin account.
 - Go to http://127.0.0.1:8000/admin, and change the default site to from example.com to 127.0.0.1.
 Then, register your Twitter app's info there.
+- Also, make sure to set up keys.py (as explained above).
 - More about this process [here](https://wsvincent.com/django-allauth-tutorial/) and [here](https://django-allauth.readthedocs.io/en/latest/providers.html).

 ## Resources